hoel-bagard/Segmentation-PyTorch/src/dataset/README.md

 ```

 Note: You can add the `-f` option to generate full size masks.
 This is not necessary, but helps a lot for visualization / to check for bugs (especially since the danger mask's values go from 0 to 5, so basically everything is black).\
-Note: For now the danger level mask value is not changed.
-But maybe there should be a -1 to have the lowest level be 0.
+Note: For the danger level mask, the values in the original dataset are 1, 3 and 5 but in the generated mask they are 0, 1 and 2.

 #### Output example
 | Image | Disparity | Classification Mask | Danger Mask |